RobertoRoos/sawIntuitiveResearchKitWiki/FootPedals.md

 # Material

  * One (or two) pairs of foot pedals.
-We found that these pedals are nicely build and heavy enough to not slide on the floor when used: https://www.amazon.com/dp/B077NM69DL
+We found that these pedals are nicely build and heavy enough to not slide on the floor when used: https://www.amazon.com/dp/B077NM69DL   The following model might work as well but we didn't try: https://smile.amazon.com/Plastic-Double-Action-Switch-Pedal/dp/B077NK8XYZ
  * Cables: https://www.amazon.com/Monoprice-6ft-DB15-Molded-Cable/dp/B002LWJ7TA  You will need 2 to 4 cables.

 # Wiring